whatthefilament/FrameStation/README.md

 The split STEP file is designed to cut the case to fit on standard 220mm 3D Printers

 Once the print has been tested i will upload STL files to print.

+The extra port on the back of the case is designed to allow you to add LED lights inside the case and power with standard 12v power